Casino Money Laundering: Definition and Use in Compliance

 Casino Money Laundering in Regulatory Context

-Australia's experience is equally instructive.
-AUSTRAC initiated civil penalty proceedings against Crown Resorts in 2021, finding that the company had failed to detect and report suspicious transactions exceeding AUD 1.7 billion.
+Australia is equally instructive.
+AUSTRAC initiated civil penalty proceedings against Crown Resorts in 2021, finding the company had failed to detect and report suspicious transactions exceeding AUD 1.7 billion.
 Crown paid a AUD 450 million penalty in 2023, one of the largest AML fines in Australian history (AUSTRAC, 2023).
 Regulators found systemic failures: inadequate transaction monitoring, poor CDD for high-risk patrons, and an organizational culture that deprioritized compliance relative to revenue.

 Common Challenges and How to Address Them